computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 7. The program shall allow the user to set the amount of lights.
 8. The program shall allow the user to turn on a specific Light.
 9. The program shall send E1.31 data to turn on a specific Light.
-10. The program shall allow the user to manually control settings optimize for the best light detection.
+10. The program shall allow the user to manually control settings optimized for the best light detection.
 11. The program shall allow the user to configure a live video input.

 ### Software Feature: GUI